A-Snover/tengaged-notifier/README.md

 These items only grant a bonus to the first person in the game that clicks on them, and they spawn randomly through the week-long game.
 So, this browser extension seeks to help users be the first to get the item without constant paranoid checking of their casting game.

-Currently, this extension uses a JavaScript alert to force user attention to a tab.
-This is not the best practice and can prove to be annoying for many users.
-I am working on adding web push notifications to make the application less intrusive to use.
+Currently, this extension uses a JavaScript alert which can force browser focus to the tab.
+This is not very user friendly, so I will likely modify it to change the site's favicon and play a sound instead.